ddttom/doc2web/docs/user-manual.md

 3. Process a list of files from a text file
 4. Search and process DOCX files (using find command)

-The interactive mode guides you through each step, including selecting input files and choosing whether to generate HTML only or both HTML and Markdown.
+The interactive mode guides you through each step, including selecting input files for HTML generation.

 ## Troubleshooting